-With this in mind, our guide to the chefs with the most Michelin stars refers to chefs who have secured the highest total number of Michelin stars across their restaurant empires at the time of writing.
-So, without further ado, meet some of the world’s most revered culinary masters of our era.
+With this in mind, our guide is a carefully curated list celebrating the chefs with the most Michelin stars in accordance with those awarded to their restaurant empires.
+And so, without further ado, meet some of the world’s most revered living culinary masters.

 Alain Ducasse at The Dorchester***